 Nike Air Zoom Terra Kiger 4

-A foam midsole with Zoom Air units gives comfortable feedback on potentially rough trails.
+A foam midsole with Zoom Air units gives comfortable feedback on rough trails.
 The tiny “air bags” support the foot without putting too much material between the ground and your feet.

 - Exceptional traction thanks to the “waffle” sole